 2. Clay modelling

-This hobby is another one that's easy to take up — all you need is some air-dried clay and a pot of water to keep the clay from drying out.
+Clay modelling hobby is another one that's easy to take up — all you need is some air-dry clay and a pot of water to keep the clay from drying out.
 Clay modelling is a good hobby to take up if you're new to arts and crafts, as it caters to your skill level — what you create can be as extravagant or as simple as you like.
-You could try making a trinket dish for your jewelry if you want to start with something a bit easier and go on to more complex creations like vases and trays when you're slightly more experienced.
+If you want to begin with something simple, you can try making a trinket dish for your jewelry before moving on to more complex creations like vases and trays when you're more experienced.

 With clay modelling, the options are truly endless, so let your imagination run wild.
-The most important thing is you have fun doing it and enjoy taking your worries out by pummeling the piece of clay!
+The most important thing is you have fun doing it and enjoy taking your worries out by pummeling a piece of clay!

-If you're bored of just seeing plain old grass in your garden, then why not try taking up gardening?
+If you're bored of seeing plain old grass in your garden, then why not try taking up gardening?

 Part of baking's appeal is how versatile it is; no matter your level of expertise, there's a recipe out there for you.
 If you consider yourself a total newbie to baking, why not try baking these three-ingredient peanut butter cookies or this easy chocolate fudge cake.